jeffreycwitt/pl320/LogicHomeWork.md

   * 8.6
     * Practice
       * Sect.
 I: All stars
-      * Sect.
-II: All stars
-      * Sect.
-III: All stars
     * Turn In
       * Sect.
 I: 15, 18, 20, 23, 24